kjell/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+If there were fragrance
-falling, falling, falling now
+in your brief sweet waters
-and gazes at the moon.
+from looking at the moon.